Electric Drives · Lecture 3B

 2. Regenerative Braking

-Energy recovery mode where kinetic energy is returned to the supply
+Energy recovery to supply

 3. Dynamic Braking

-Energy dissipation mode using resistor for rapid deceleration
+Energy dissipation in resistor

 1. Plugging